smakosh/old-smakosh.com/content/posts/the-tech-tools-I-use/index.md

 ### Growth

-For growth, I focus more on building useful products that users really need in their lives then I simply share it on Product Hunt, Hacker news, Reddit and on social media.
+For growth, I focus more on building useful products that users really need in their lives then I simply share it on this blog, Product Hunt, Hacker news, Reddit and on social media.

 ### Setup

 #### Laptops

-- MacBook Pro 2017 touchbar (belongs to the company I work for)
+- [MacBook Pro 2017 touchbar](https://amzn.to/2RD3RmZ) (belongs to the company I work for)
   - Display: 13" retina screen
   - CPU: 3.1 GHz Intel Core i5
   - GPU: Intel Iris Plus Graphics 650 1536 MB
   - Ram: 8GB LP DRR3
   - SSD: 250GB
-- MSI GP62 Gaming laptop (Which I haven't used since early 2018)
+- [MSI GP62 Gaming laptop](https://amzn.to/2RzCKtf) (Which I haven't used since early 2018)
   - MSI GP62 Leopard Pro
   - CPU: i5 4210
   - GPU: GeForce GTX 950M